Aruna-Narayanasamy/Bioinformatics-Project-/06 - Gene Mutation Analysis.md

   - cBioPortal also provides visual indicators that highlight the significance of each mutation such as *hotspot or predicted functional impact* and these details were considered while reviewing mutation importance.
   - Using the protein length shown in cBioPortal, I identified the correct *UniProt ID for each protein*.
-  - From UniProt, I retrieved the associated *Pfam ID*.
-In Pfam, I checked for domains whether the mutations occurred within important functional regions.
+  - I retrieved UniProt IDs and Pfam domains, confirming mutation locations inside conserved or functionally key regions.
-  -  Finalized specific mutations for detailed downstream analysis (E.g: APC R876*, KRAS G12C, TP53 Y220C, SMAD4 R361C, MLH1 G67R, MSH2 T806Kfs*4, MSH6 E1322*, PMS2 R211**).
+  -  Finaly, I selected specific mutations for analysis (E.g: APC R876*, KRAS G12C, TP53 Y220C, SMAD4 R361C, MLH1 G67R, MSH2 T806Kfs*4, MSH6 E1322*, PMS2 R211**).

 ## 6.Incorporating Mutation Changes into the Nucleotide Sequence
-  - Opened the downloaded reference nucleotide FASTA file in *text editor(VS Code) and manually edited the sequence*.
-This was done separetly for each gene.
+  - I manually opened each reference nucleotide FASTA in VS Code and edited the sequence for each gene’s mutations..
-  - Identified the mutation type from cBioPortal.
   - Used the *HGVSg notation* to locate the exact nucleotide position that needed modification.
   - Different types of gene mutations require different sequence changes.
      ### In this analysis, I worked with three mutation types: